Invaders Must Die (song)

-"Invaders Must Die" is the eighteenth single released by the British electronic band the Prodigy.
+"Invaders Must Die" is the eighteenth single released by British electronic band the Prodigy.
 It was released from the band's website as a free digital download on 26 November 2008.
 It was the first single from the album Invaders Must Die.
 The download was announced on 24 November, in a newsletter sent to fans, and first aired on Zane Lowe's Radio 1 show as his 'Hottest Record in the World' on 26 November.
 The song was co-produced by Does It Offend You, Yeah?'s James Rushent.
 Liam Howlett described this to the Dubai edition of Time Out as: "a very abrasive-sounding electronic track, kind of different to anything we've done before."
-Although not being a commercial single the track charted at 49 in the UK Singles Chart on 1 March 2009, whilst the Chase & Status remix reached 53 in the Australian Aria Singles Chart and 7 in the Aria Dance Chart.
-On 30 November 2009, the re-amped version by Liam was released as an EP with the B-side Mescaline, and Thunder remixes.
+Although not being a commercial single, the track charted at No. 49 on the UK Singles Chart on 1 March 2009, whilst the Chase & Status remix reached No. 53 on the Australian ARIA singles chart and No. 7 on the ARIA dance chart.
+On 30 November 2009, the re-amped version by Howlett was released as an EP with the B-side "Mescaline" and remixes of "Thunder".

 James Rushent co-produced parts of the song on a laptop while on tour with his band, same with "Omen".
 He said he would work on the song early in the morning and e-mail it to Liam Howlett.